zfields/nes-rob/docs/readme.md

 ```

 > _**NOTE:** If you are uncomfortable using Docker, then you may wish to use the
-> Dockerfile as a guide and install the necessary dependencies and execute
+> Dockerfile as a guide to install the necessary dependencies and execute
 > `./run_all_tests.sh` locally._

 Credits